lil-pixelbug/cornholiozone/README.md

 Rules suck!
 But you're gonna listen to 'em anywway, fartknocker.

-1. **Be Resperctful**: All members must treat each other with respect.
+1. **Be Respectful**: All members must treat each other with respect.
 Personal attacks, any hatred towards the Beavis and Butt-head franchise and it's characters or harassment of any kind will not be tolerated.

 2. **Stay On Topic**: Discussions should always be related to Beavis and Butt-Head (as in the series, movies, and books).
 If you would like to talk about Daria separately here that is an option.